 - This method helps in saving and retaining the Bonafide of the partnership terms and also acts as a protection against future disputes that may arise in a court of law.

-Contents of a Partnership Retirement Deed
+Contents of a Retirement Deed of Partnership

 A partnership retirement deed will contain some basic grounds where some points are similar to that in a partnership deed and are stated by either the retiring partner or continuing partners.
 These are as follows: